zopefoundation/Zope/docs/zopebook/Sessions.rst

     The main difference between sessioning in Zope 2 and Zope 4 and higher is the fact that sessioning is no longer built-in.
-You need to install the add-on package ``Products.Sessions`` and then manually instantiate the Zope objects once that used to be put into the ZODB automatically.
+You need to install the add-on packages ``Products.Sessions`` and ``Products.TemporaryFolder``
+    and then manually instantiate the Zope objects once that used to be put into the ZODB automatically.

-To use the simple sessioning offered by ``Products.Sessions`` and described in this document, follow these steps after installing it:
+To use the simple sessioning as described in this document, follow these steps after installing ``Products.Sessions`` and ``Products.TemporaryFolder``:

 - Add or uncomment the following temporary storage database definition in your Zope configuration file ``zope.conf``::